thereplicants/ableton-package-manager/README.md

 ## Roadmap

 The next idea is to have an `apm.yml` file in an Ableton Set, so you can run apm install there and get all the dependencies.
+This would allow collaborators to ensure they have the right dependencies.
+There should also be a Max for Live .amxd device that allows collaborators to install without the CLI.